johnnyzuniga/readiohead/README.md

 # ReadioHead
-## An Application for Matching Story Emotions with Music
+An Application for Matching Story Emotions with Music

+### Stack:
+- ReactJS
+- Express
+- Python (Jupyter Notebook)

 ### How to Run: Backend
 - In the terminal: type 'cd server'